AdobeDocs/data-collection-apis/src/pages/endpoints/media/index.md

 | Adobe Analytics only (already tracking) | Media Collection |

 The Media Collection API service for Analytics still receives XDM data, but is not optimized for it to the extent that Media Edge service is.
 Depending on the data sent from the Media Player, some Analytics-only data can also be routed through the Media Edge API service.

-## Next steps

-See [Getting started](../../getting-started/index.md) to create an environment that allows you to send media tracking data to Adobe.